It is highly recommended to use GraphiQL when familiarizing yourself with the Routing API.

 GraphiQL is schema aware.
 This means that you can invoke autocomplete by Ctrl-space.
 The tool then shows available options for your query.

-By clicking < Docs in the upper right corner of GraphiQL, you can open the Documentation Explorer.
+By clicking the documentation icon in the upper left corner of GraphiQL you can open the Documentation Explorer.
 Then, clicking query: QueryType will open up a list of all available top level queries.

 From here you can check e.g. alerts, which describes what can be queried using that top level.
-It says "Get all alerts active in the graph".
+It says "Get all active alerts".

 Let's try to query alerts: